 Case Update

-On 14 August 2025, a Case Management Conference (CMC) was held in the Supreme Court of Victoria.
+On 9 October 2025, an Amended Statement of Claim was filed in the Supreme Court of Victoria.

 Acknowledgement of Country